CEO's bonus cut 25% for his anti-gay, sexist tirade at Kathy Griffin

-The bonus of Jeffrey Mezger, one of the most powerful people in real estate, will be slashed by 25% after he went on an antigay tirade against his neighbor, comedian Kathy Griffin.
+The bonus of Jeffrey Mezger, one of the most powerful people in real estate, will be slashed by 25% after he went on an anti-gay tirade against his neighbor, comedian Kathy Griffin.

 Mezger, the CEO of homebuilder KB Home, used multiple homophobic and sexist slurs against Griffin and her partner.
 The tirade was caught on a security camera and a two-minute clip was published on Tuesday by HuffPost.